spatie/nova-tail-tool/README.md

 ## Installation

-You can install the package in to a Laravel app that uses [Nova](https://nova.laravel.com) via composer:
+You can install the nova tool in to a Laravel app that uses [Nova](https://nova.laravel.com) via composer:

 ```bash
 composer require spatie/nova-tail-tool